 I received this book as a gift.

-I knew I shouldn’t have started this book before I went to work in the morning.
+work in the morning.
 It had me hooked from the get-go.
-I would have devoured this one in a single day if I could have.
+I would have devoured

 This story takes on sociopathy, which I found to be put forth in a very nonjudgmental, concise way lending to the author’s research into the subject.
 All around, this is the kind of dark tale I enjoy reading and, I have to say, I think it is one of the best books this author has written.